BryantVaughn/techdegree-project-6/README.md

 ### Challenges

-My biggest challenges with this project was code layout and keeping the code DRY.
+My biggest challenges with this project were code layout and keeping the code DRY.
 I tried utilizing functions to keep everything modular, but had some trouble deciding how to structure all functions.